What does a Structural Engineer Do?

-Construction defect can mean faulty design, defective materials or poor craftsmanship and failure to adhere to applicable building codes from the construction company.
+Construction defect can mean many things.
+The core issue could be related to faulty design, defective materials or poor craftsmanship and failure to adhere to applicable building codes from the construction company.

-Determining a final verdict can be a lengthy process because there are often many parties involved such as lawyers, insurance companies, structural engineers, construction companies and other vendor/specialists.
+Determining a final verdict can be a lengthy process because there are often many parties involved such as lawyers, insurance companies, structural engineers, construction companies and other vendors/specialists.

 First, the engineers must familiarize themselves with the case by reading any existing literature or reports on the issues at hand.